scvalex/ltc/docs/final.md

 The code for this are the four lines in the middle; the rest is just boilerplate to setup LTc, and the logic which determines who won.

-We are abusing LTc somewhat in this case, since we are using it as a messaging system, rather than as a data store.
-On the other hand, it working with data is generally easier than working with message queues, so our use of LTc is justified.
+We are abusing LTc somewhat in this example, since we are using it as a messaging system, rather than as a data store.
+On the other hand, working with data is generally easier than working with message queues, so our use of LTc is justified.